aselshall/rm/hw/case1.md

 ### Submission
 - Answer the above questions in a concise 2-3 page reflection.
 - Be sure to integrate concepts from your course material.
-- Your response should demonstrate an understanding of both the movie's narrative and the application of environmental research methodologies.
+- Your response should demonstrate an understanding of both the movie's narrative and the application of  research methods